bibanon/bibanon/Books/Anarchist-Cookbook/Chemicals/Black-Powder.md

 First made by the Chinese for use in fireworks, black powder was first used in weapons and explosives in the 12th century.
 It is very simple to make, but it is not very powerful or safe.
 Only about 50% of black powder is converted to hot gasses when it is burned; the other half is mostly very fine burned particles.
 Black powder has one major problem: it can be ignited by static electricity.
 This is very bad, and it means that the material must be made with wooden or clay tools.

+Black  powders  burn  either  quickly  or  very  slowly depending on the composition  of  such  a  mixture; however, these powders produce smoke, often great  amounts,  and  is most useful in applications where smoke is no object.
+It  is  the  best for communicating fire and for producing a quick, hot flame.

+Black  powder  is  used  in  both  propellant  charges for shrapnel shells, in saluting  and  blank  fire  charges, as the bursting charge of practice shells and  bombs,  as a propelling charge in certain pyrotechnic pieces, and, either with  or  without  the  admixture of other substances which modify the rate of burning,  in the time-train rings and in other parts of fuses.

 ## Improvised Black Powder (Recipe 1)